soilharmony/wp1-literature-review/README.md

 - The googlesheet has data validation rules per question type to constrain answer possibilities.
 - All reviewers need to work together in this googlesheet.
 Only continue working in the rows that you started, please don't alter other people's work.
 - You can always continue at a later time, your answers will be saved.
+- Every row (entry) in the questionnaire is meant to represent a single TF or PTF
+  - x
+  - x .......
 - When you want to add a new entry (new publication or a new TF from a publication you did before), select a row and right-click, then select "insert 1 row to the bottom" (like the image below).
 This will automatically copy the data validation rules to the new row.
 First give your new entry a unique identifier.
 <img width="400" height="200" alt="image" src="https://github.com/user-attachments/assets/a85acc25-489b-428b-8721-824ad76d7434" />